 Leave at least 3" on each tail, tie the ends together with a slip knot.

 Slide the slip knot onto your needle and tighten it up.

 Now separate the two working strands as if they were one long strand and work long-tail CO as usual.

-With left hand wrap yarn around finger and thumb (as seen in photo and video)
+On left hand wrap yarn around finger and thumb (as seen in photo and video).

-Begin knitting with knitting with the un-cut strand of yarn and when you come to the other end of your CO, get rid of that slip-knot, just slide it off the needle and pull out the knot.
+Begin knitting with the uncut strand of yarn and when you come to the other end of your CO, slide the slip knot off the needle and pull out the knot.

 If you are casting on fewer stitches, check out the traditional method.